damxspa/revolution-irc/README.md

 Revolution IRC Next
 ==============
-Languages: English, Spanish, Portuguese, French, German, Chinese (Traditional - Simplified), Korean, Japanese The app will detect the language of your device, but you can also select a different language from options
+Languages: English, Spanish, Portuguese, French, German, Chinese (Traditional - Simplified), Korean, Japanese<br>
+The app will detect the language of your device, but you can also select a different language from options

 Added Windows-1252 codification support<br>